Land and Water Conservation Fund

 Every year during the budget process, Congress determines the total appropriation from the fund to support each of these purposes.

 Federal land management agencies include the Forest Service, National Park Service, Fish and Wildlife Service, and the Bureau of Land Management.

 During the annual budget process, these agencies can submit proposals to acquire lands or waters with LWCF funds.
 LWCF funds for land acquisition can be carried over from fiscal year to fiscal year until expended.

 Administered by the National Park Service, the stateside program of the LWCF provides matching grants to states for planning, acquiring lands and waters, and developing facilities for outdoor recreation.
 LWCF funds are limited to 50% or less of a proposed project's total cost; the rest must come from other, non-federal funds.

 A formula in the Land and Water Conservation Act determines how the funds are apportioned to states (See 54 U.S.C. §200305(b)).
 States must use the money for its intended purpose within three years.

-The Gulf of Mexico Energy Security Act (GOMESA) of 2006 specifies 12.5% of revenues from certain gulf leases be directed to the LWCF stateside program.
-States can receive up to $125 million in funding.
-This portion of LWCF funds is not subject to congressional appropriation, and states can roll it over beyond the three-year limit of other LWCF state grants.
+The Gulf of Mexico Energy Security Act (GOMESA) of 2006 specifies that 12.5% of revenues from certain gulf leases be directed to the LWCF stateside program.
+States can receive up to $125 million a year in funding.
+This portion of LWCF funds is not subject to the congressional appropriation process, but are otherwise treated similarly to regular LWCF funds.